 - Complete the sentence: “Today I feel . . .”

 - Listen to Tracy K. Smith read and reflect on the poem “Listen” by Barbara Crooker on her podcast The Slowdown.
 Draw something in your own life that you are grateful for.
-What music has been motivating you or making you feel better while you are staying home?
+What music has been motivating you or making you feel better during the pandemic?
 Create a playlist of three songs.
 Create a cover image for your playlist, and write a short reflection on why these songs make you feel better.

 - What are you reading, watching, or listening to right now that is inspiring you?
 How does it inspire you?